Supply chain strategic planning and modeling for decision-support

 This type of planning usually covers a several-year time horizon.
 It influences the creation of policies and procedures for procurement, manufacturing, and logistics to meet a long-term plan of the company.

 When developing a strategic plan, a company identifies the major product groups it offers to the market and the potential demand for them.
 It also designs the supply chain structure that will help to meet the demand.
-The strategic level addresses supply chain development and restructuring challenges, investments in production and warehouse modernization, reduction of logistics costs, etc.
+The strategic level addresses supply chain development and restructuring challenges, investments in production and warehouse modernization, reduction of logistics costs, and so on.

-In strategic planning, the company's management can get answers to the following questions:
+During strategic planning, the management can get answers to questions like:

 • Where is the best place to locate production to enter a new market?

-• What actions should the company take in case of a crisis and a sharp drop in demand?
+• What actions should the company take in case of a drop in demand?

 The most important financial and investment decisions are made at this level, therefore their impact on the businesses’ bottom line is substantial.
 That is why supply chain strategic planning is considered a critical component of supply chain management.